 LISTEN TO THE SHOW

 To listen, click on the Play button below.
-You can also download the MP3 file to your computer and listen to it at your leisure by right clicking this link and saving the file to your desktop.
 The show is also available on iTunes.

 Oysters & Christmas in Lousiana